 Limit your sexual partners.
 More is not better.
 Mom was a lot more puritan when she met me.
 Poor girl.
 She never saw it coming.

 Women are perverts too, if you haven’t noticed.
 It must be a people thing.
 Don’t worry about it.
 It is okay to be what you are.
 Love and lust, especially lust, are part of the human experience.
 Tell your partner what you want.
 Guys don’t automatically know.
-I was married for years before I discovered certain things people with more experience knew a long time ago.
+I was married for years before I discovered certain things people with more experience know.
 It happens.
 Encourage your partner to share the same.
 There are things they like.
 Get them to share what those things are.
 It makes the experiences more fulfilling.

 Always remember, sex is not dirty.
 There is nothing wrong with sexual intercourse.
 Intimacy is an important part of the human condition.
 Always be kind and gentle.
 Allow your partner the same intimacy.